 To review your competition, take a look online at third-party delivery apps (like Uber Eats, Just Eat, and Deliveroo) to see what sort of food is in your vicinity.
 Review their menus, branding, and prices to get a better idea of what you could sell to appeal to a similar customer base.

-If this sounds like too much effort, or you’re worried that you might not find the right type of food for your business, reach out to us.
+If this sounds like too much effort, or you’re worried that you might not find the right type of food for your business, see how it works.
 We’ll do all this hard work for you, and our industry experts will review local data to find the perfect virtual brand for your business.

 After choosing what type of food to create, you can now create your online menu.